 Eyes of the palest white met that molten, golden gaze and saw in it a blazing familiarity.

-His face gave nothing away; his features held no smirk, no mocking derision, it was a mask of carefully constructed alabaster, revealing nothing but his eyes… his eyes reflected back to her a hunger she knew well.
+His face gave nothing away; his features held no smirk, no mocking derision, it was a mask of carefully constructed alabaster, revealing nothing, but his eyes… his eyes reflected back to her a hunger she knew well.
 A deep and abiding need to recover that which was lost.

 Without breaking her gaze or his grip, Emet-Selch snapped his fingers with his other hand and the apple appeared, once again, perched on careful finger tips.
 He firmly but gently turned her wrist so her palm faced upwards.
-He placed the apple in her upturned hand and closed soft gloved fingers around hers, leaving it in her grip before he released her and turned away in one a graceful motion.
+He placed the apple in her upturned hand and closed soft gloved fingers around hers, leaving it in her grip before he released her and turned away in one a discerning motion.

-They never spoke of it.
+For a mercy, they never spoke of it.